istrate/certificates/README.md

 For the server certificate you'll be requested to provide Organization & Common Name.
 The information provided can be any human identifiers for this server CA.

-Create the Client Key and CSR
+2) Create the Client Key and CSR

 Organization & Common Name should be the client specific indentifiers

 ```openssl genrsa -out clientCert.key 4096```
 ```openssl req -new -key clientCert.key -out clientCert.csr```

-Genetarate the self-signed client certificate
+Generate the self-signed client certificate

 ```openssl x509 -req -in clientCert.csr -CA serverCA.pem -CAkey serverCA.key -CAcreateserial -out clientCert.pem -days 500 -sha256```